-On this day 80 years ago, the fate of 11 million European citizens was decided, in this beautiful and majestic building.
+On this day 81 years ago, the fate of 11 million European citizens, was decided in this beautiful and majestic building.

-These 11 million citizens had only one thing in common, they were Jewish.
-That was reason enough for the Nazi regime to murder each single one of them.
-What is so disturbing about this is the business like language that was used during this ‘conference’ the so called Wannsee conference.
+These 11 million citizens had only one thing in common—they were Jewish.
+That was reason enough for the Nazi regime to murder every single one.
+What is so disturbing about this was the business-like language used during this conference, the so-called Wannsee Conference.

 Below are the ‘minutes’ of that meeting.

 The English text of the Wannsee protocol is based on the official U.S. government translation and was prepared for evidence in trials at Nuremberg, as reproduced in John Mendelsohn, ed., The Holocaust: Selected Documents in Eighteen Volumes.
 Vol. 11: The Wannsee Protocol and a 1944 Report on Auschwitz by the Office of Strategic Services (New York: Garland, 1982), 18-32.
 Substantial revisions to the Nuremberg text have been made to add clarity and, in some cases, to correct mistakes in an obviously hasty translation.

 Minutes of discussion.

 I. The following persons took part in the discussion about the

 final solution of the Jewish question which took place in Berlin,